rookieInTraining/rookieBlog/content/posts/debug-apq-extension-part1.md

 Apollo makes GraphQL work for you at any stage and any scale, whether you're just getting started, building your first API, querying an API, or migrating your platform onto the supergraph.
 </blockquote>

 Apollo GraphQL Client provides several features that help overcome the limitations of GraphQL, enhancing the development experience and performance of GraphQL-based applications.
-The discussion for which is limited to **Automatic persisted queries" or APQ**
+The discussion for which is limited to **Automatic persisted queries or APQ**

 <blockquote>
 A persisted query is a query string that's cached on the server side, along with its unique identifier (always its SHA-256 hash).
 Clients can send this identifier instead of the corresponding query string, thus reducing request sizes dramatically (response sizes are unaffected).